JetBrains/kotlin-web-site/pages/docs/tutorials/javascript/kotlin-to-javascript/kotlin-to-javascript.md

 Since the entire anonymous function is self-executing, it will execute as soon as the code is loaded.
 Its argument will be the object `kotlin` from `kotlin.js`.

-If you declare you Kotlin code in a package, `main` would be followed by a package definition part.
-For example, this is goes after the `main` declaration if you put your `main` function in the `org.example.hellojs` package:
+If you declare your Kotlin code in a package, `main` would be followed by a package definition part.
+For example, this goes after the `main` declaration if you put your `main` function in the `org.example.hellojs` package:

 <div class="sample" markdown="1" theme="idea" mode="js">